PAL-ULL/ns_kp_generation/README.md

 ## Abstract:
 We propose a new approach to generating synthetic instances in the knapsack domain in order to fill an instance-space.
 The method uses a novelty-search algorithm to search for instances that are diverse with respect to a feature-space but also elicit discriminatory performance from a set of target solvers.
 We demonstrate that a single run of the algorithm per target solver provides discriminatory instances and broad coverage of the feature-space.
 Furthermore, the instances also show diversity within the performance-space, despite the fact this is not explicitly evolved for, i.e. for a given ‘winning solver’, the magnitude of the performance-gap between it and other solvers varies across a wide-range.
 The method therefore provides a rich instance-space which can be used to analyse algorithm strengths/weaknesses, conduct algorithm-selection or construct a portfolio solver.

+> Source code used for experimental purposes in this paper is available in the src directory.
+Moreover, the base code is [Turing](https://github.com/amarrerod/turing).